sampsyo/cs6120/content/blog/2019-11-08-unified-theory-gc/index.md

 :-------------------------:|:-------------------------:
 Deferred Reference Counting |  Partial Tracing

-Rather than doing reference counting completely, Deferred Reference Counting defers updating the reference count of objects pointed directly by roots until batch processing.
+Rather than doing reference counting completely, Deferred Reference Counting defers updating the reference counts of objects pointed to directly by roots until batch processing.
 This is based on the observation that pointers from roots are likely to change very often as they are directly used in the program.
 Notice that we can view this as tracing from roots to their targets and reference counting for the intra-heap pointers: All the assignments that lead to intra-heap pointer changes would be tracked by reference counting as normal.
 When we suspend the program, we trace the roots for one level, which compensates for the delay.

 Reversely, we could design Partial Tracing, which uses reference counting for edges from roots to heaps while tracing the intra-heap pointers.
 However, this combines the worst properties of both tracing and reference counting: it suffers from the high mutation cost from the fast-changing of root pointers while still need to spend a long time to trace the heap.
 This design failure demonstrates that although tracing and reference counting are duals, they are not equally easy to solve under different cases.

-### Split Heap and multi-Heap Collectors
+### Split-Heap and Multi-Heap Collectors

-The most common Split-heap collector architecture is Generational collectors.
-Generational collectors are based on the empirical observation that most objects are short lived, as shown in the left figure bellow.
-Here the Y axis shows the number of bytes allocated and the X access shows the number of bytes allocated over time. ()
+The most common split-heap collector architecture is generational collectors.
+Generational collectors are based on the empirical observation that most objects are short lived, as shown in the left figure below.
+Here the Y axis shows the number of bytes allocated and the X axis shows the number of bytes allocated over time.

 <img src="ObjectLifetime.gif" alt="" style="width:100%"> | <img src="gen.png" alt="" style="width:100%">
 :-------------------------:|:-------------------------:
 [Most objects are short lived](https://www.oracle.com/webfolder/technetwork/tutorials/obe/java/gc01/index.html)  |  Generational collectors

-So Generational collectors isolated out a nursery space from the remaining mature space.
+So a generational collector isolates out a nursery space from the remaining mature space.
 Most of the time it only collects garbage from this nursery space and moves the remaining alive objects to mature space (minor collections).
-Once in a while it performs a garbage collection cross the whole heap to clean the mature space (major collections).
-An example of Generational Collectors is available in [this blog](https://blogs.msdn.microsoft.com/abhinaba/2009/03/02/back-to-basics-generational-garbage-collection/).
+Once in a while it performs a garbage collection across the whole heap to clean the mature space (major collections).
+An example of generational collectors is available in [this blog](https://blogs.msdn.microsoft.com/abhinaba/2009/03/02/back-to-basics-generational-garbage-collection/).

 This process can also be seen as a combination of tracing and reference counting as shown by (a) in the right figure: Reference counting is performed to track edges from mature space to nursery space.
 Tracing is performed within nursery space during minor collections.
 And finally a full tracing is performed during major collections.

 We can then explore different combinations of tracing and reference counting within each space.
 However, notice that reference counting is always used for the edges from mature to nursery space in order to avoid visiting all objects in the mature space.
 In fact, the authors claim that any algorithm that collects some subset of objects independently is fundamentally making use of reference counting.

-This conclusion is further used for Multi-heap collectors, which split heaps into multiple regions and collect each region individually.
-They can be treated asymmetrically (as in Generational collector) or symmetrically.
-One of the basic extension from Generational collector is the Train algorithm.
-The train algorithm extended the mature space to multiple regions of different "generations", where only one region is collected at a time.
+This conclusion is further used for multi-heap collectors, which split heaps into multiple regions and collect each region individually.
+They can be treated asymmetrically (as in generational collectors) or symmetrically.
+One of the basic extensions from generational collectors is the Train algorithm.
+The Train algorithm extended the mature space to multiple regions of different "generations", where only one region is collected at a time.
 This is mainly for reducing the pause time for collecting the mature space.
 Specifically, it divides the Mature Object Space (MOS) to cars of fixed size, which are chained to form trains.
 Each time, the current youngest car will be collected, until the whole first train is collected.
 We assume that then this process moves on to the next train, but then it is unclear to us why we need several trains instead of one train with all cars?

 ## Cost Analysis